fizzwiz/fluent/src/blog/TOC/Getting Started/Intro.md

 The ability to handle infinite iterations **elegantly and lazily** was a major motivation for creating this library.

-## The Search-and-Select Pattern
+## 🎯 The Search-and-Select Pattern

-Infinite iterations naturally arise in a unifying concept I call the **Search-and-Select Pattern**, a powerful approach for solving a wide range of **optimization problems**.
+Infinite iterations naturally arise in a unifying concept we call the **Search-and-Select Pattern**, a powerful approach for solving a wide range of **optimization problems**.

 In this pattern: